 Cryptocurrencies and blockchain technologies are being applied to an ever-growing number of industries and use cases, ranging from finance to logistics to even social media.
 By decentralizing data and placing it on an immutable ledger, these technologies could fundamentally transform the way that these industries operate, align incentives, improve security and increase efficiency.

-Social tokens or social media tokens enable creators to build communities and monetize their content.
+Social tokens or media tokens allow creators to build communities and then also monetize their content.
 As a key enabler for Web 3.0, a number of platforms have popped up to make it easier to tokenize communities.
-Participants should keep in mind, however, that all types of crypto tokens could have regulatory implications, including taxation.
+Participants should be alert, however, all types of crypto tokens are prone to have regulatory implications, this also includes taxation.

 If you use, trade, or invest in crypto, ZenLedger can help you ensure that your taxes are accurate and help you save money over the long run.
 Try it today for free!